-To cover your digital asset portfolio with bitcoin options, you can, for example, purchase a bitcoin put option with an exercise price of $3,750 (25% lower than the current BTC price). and a six-month deadline.
+To cover your digital asset portfolio with bitcoin options, you can, for example, purchase a bitcoin put option with an exercise price of $3,750 (25% lower than the current BTC price), and a six-month deadline.
 If the price of bitcoin drops by more than 25%, which would probably result in a drop of just over 25% in your diversified digital asset portfolio, you would be partially protected against further losses because your options would be then "in-the-money" to compensate for the fall in the value of the portfolio.

 It will be up to you to decide on the hedge ratio, which will determine the portion of your portfolio that will be hedged in the event of a market downturn.
 If you choose a hedge ratio of 1, this means that your portfolio will be fully hedged if the market corrects.
 However, it will cost you more because you will have to buy more options.
-As a result, the price of the options will have to be reduced by the potential profit if the market recovers and the options expire.
+As a result, the price of the options will be reduced by the potential profit if the market recovers and the options expire.